14 Market Revolutions

 Drunkard’s Progress, Nathaniel Currier, 1846, Library of Congress

 The growth of cotton markets that caused the Panic of 1819 was religiously divisive, as well.
 Just as northern evangelicals began to oppose slavery, it became immoral to oppose slavery in the South.
-Ministers could only find work there if they argued that slavery was pro-Christian and the new Protestant churches that thrived in the Great Awakening — Baptist, Methodist, Presbyterian — fractured along regional lines over slavery in the 1830s and ’40s, even before the breakdown of political parties that finally led to war in 1860-61.
+Ministers could only find work there if they argued that slavery was pro-Christian and the mainline Protestant churches that thrived in the Great Awakening (Baptist, Methodist, Presbyterian) fractured along regional lines over slavery in the 1830s and ’40s, even before the breakdown of political parties that finally led to war in 1860-61.

 In that way, the Market Revolution provides a classic example of moral relativism, a term often misunderstood as endorsing apathy or lower moral standards, as in “anything goes.”
-But descriptive moral relativism in the study of history or anthropology is, as the term implies, descriptive, not prescriptive — just describing honestly the way that morals are often dependent or contingent on historical circumstance or location.
+But descriptive moral relativism in the study of history or anthropology doesn’t prescribe anything so much as it describes the way that morals are often dependent or contingent on historical circumstance or location.
 In this case, white Northerners and Southerners were both mainly Christian who came from the same parts of Europe, but their respective economies dictated opposing moral outlooks on slavery.
 Given the big profits in cotton and sugar, Southerners’ ethics and religion were pliable enough to convince themselves that God put Africans on Earth to labor for Euro-Americans.
 The same would’ve undoubtedly happened if Northerners had been in the same economy.

 Optional Reading & Viewing